How To Make Your Own Custom Family T-shirts

 Step 6

-Place both hands on iron and iron over the parchment paper for the recommended 60 to 120 seconds.
+Place both hands on the iron and iron over the parchment paper for the recommended 60 to 120 seconds.
 After completed, the transfer will adhere to your T-shirts

 FYI: You can also use a Cricut Easy Press iron if you have one available.
 If not a regular iron works great.